 I was born and raised in the Midwest, attended college there and earned a degree in journalism.
-The Northeast was my home for almost 30 years, but I recently returned to rural Ohio.
+The Northeast was my home for almost three decades, but I recently returned to rural Ohio.

 Whenever I have some spare time, which isn't too often, I create all-natural artisan perfumes.